-Working with high voltage will be required when installing this equipment.
+Symbol Description 4 Working with high voltage will be required when installing this equipment.
 Do not attempt this work unless you have the appropriate knowledge and experience.
 Take appropriate safety precautions and ensure that the building power supply to the chamber is off prior to installation.
 The main terminal in the control panel has live voltage unless the external breaker is OFF.
 Use extreme caution when working in the control panel to prevent injury.
 Water that could come in contact with the electrical components presents a high voltage hazard.
 Avoid these conditions.
-If you have any doubt of safe watering practices, contact Conviron.

-The control system may come equipped with an optional Uninterrupted Power Supply (UPS) such that power will remain live for a period of time even if the power supply is turned off.
+If you have any doubt of safe watering practices, contact Conviron. Â The control system may come equipped with an optional Uninterrupted Power Supply (UPS) such that power will remain live for a period of time even if the power supply is turned off.
 Use extreme caution when working on the control panel to prevent injury.
 If you have any doubts as to whether your unit comes equipped with a UPS, contact Conviron.
 Inside the control panel is an independent temperature shut-off device called the ir33.
 This ir33 acts as a secondary fail-safe protector that shuts off the chamber if its temperature limits are exceeded.
 The ir33 is set by Conviron and is factory protected (requires Access Level 3).
 The factory default setting for the ir33 temperature limit is ten degrees beyond the chamber operating range.
 The standard operating range of a chamber is +4°C to +45°C while the standard ir33 shut down settings are -6°C to +55°C depending on the size of the chamber, size of the compressor and other factors.
 Always verify when changing the (Alarm) Temperature within the CMP6060 setup that the limits are still within the minimum and maximum operating limits for the Chamber.
 This will ensure that the ir33 only triggers in the event that the actual temperature exceeds the Chamber's minimum or maximum temperature limit by 10 degrees.
-It will also ensure that the ir33 does not trigger before a high or low temperature tracking alarm.
-The ir33 is located inside the control panel where there is live high voltage.
+It will also ensure that the ir33 is located inside the control panel where there is live high voltage.
 Contact Conviron Client Services for more information or help if necessary.
+The " IMPORTANT INFORMATION " symbol is used to identify operating procedures that must be followed to ensure smooth and efficient equipment information.
+The " PLEASE NOTE " symbol is used to draw attention to additional information, which may assist in the operation of the equipment.
+The " PROTECTIVE EARTH-GROUND-MANDATORY " action symbol is used to identify the protective earth connection.
+The " MOVING PARTS " symbol is used to identify a potential hazard from moving parts inside the machine compartment.